Olympic filmmaker needed 2 movies to cover Tokyo turmoil - NewsBreak

 Olympic filmmaker needed 2 movies to cover Tokyo turmoil

-Naomi Kawase , the director of the official film of the Tokyo Olympics, acknowledged she was taken aback at first about her assignment.
-That was late in 2018 when she got the commission from the International Olympic Committee .
+TOKYO — (AP) — Naomi Kawase, the director of the official film of the Tokyo Olympics, acknowledged she was taken aback at first about her assignment.
+That was late in 2018 when she got the commission from the International Olympic Committee.

 The job never got any easier.